BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 >The assumption that truth, like the world, is “out there” is the legacy of a time when the world was seen as the creation of a being who possessed a language of his own.
 If we give up the attempt to make sense of the idea of such a nonhuman language, we will no longer be tempted to confuse the trivial statement that the world can cause us to hold a sentence to be true with the claim that the world itself, of its own accord, breaks up into sentence-shaped bits called "facts." -- Richard Rorty {cite}`rorty:1989`

-Similarily Derrida wouldn't deny that such a sentence can function meaningfully.
+Similarly, Derrida wouldn't deny that such a sentence can function meaningfully.
 But he would interpret the question not in terms of correspondence or even pragmatic success, but in terms of language’s internal play, difference, and deferred meaning.
 Even a simple sentence like this relies on (1) a shared system of signs and differences (what "glass", "water", "table" mean) and (2) a context (what table? where? when? how is "glass" being used?).
 But crucially, for him, context is never fully stable or closed.
 Meaning always relies on differences, and no word has a meaning that is completely fixed.